 Do you incorporate sustainable materials and responsible processes into your work?

 I will always choose sustainable materials and be resourceful whilst using them.
-The great thing about The Section Collective is that there is absolutely no waste, any off-cuts of material from the sheet are used for other projects either by myself or other designers.
+The great thing about The Epoch Collection is that there is absolutely no waste, any off-cuts of material from the sheet are used for other projects either by myself or other designers.

 What's next for Dan Marc?

-Right now I am working on a process video for a new edition to The Section Collective; named The Epoch Edition.
+Right now I am working on a process video for the Epoch Collection.
 The process video will reveal a meaningful story behind the reasons for designing the collection along with some behind the scenes footage.
 Apart from the move to Manchester, there is a show in May called ‘Best of Britannia’.
-I will be exhibiting the Epoch Edition (exclusively) at the show along with some collaborative projects towards the end of the year.
+I will be exhibiting the Epoch Collection (exclusively) at the show along with some collaborative projects towards the end of the year.

 Thanks, Dan!
-For more information on Dan Marc designs and to buy pieces from The Section Collective, visit danmarc.co.uk
+For more information on Dan Marc designs and to buy pieces from The Epoch Collection, visit danmarc.co.uk

-Coffee Table and Study Desk in satin dove grey and dyed walnut birch, from The Section Collective
+Coffee Table and Study Desk in satin dove grey and dyed walnut birch, from The Epoch Collection

 Study Desk in matte black and natural waxed birch